-- teach a broad and balanced curriculum which promotes spiritual, moral, cultural, mental and physical development of pupils and prepares them for the opportunities, responsibilities and experiences of life and must promote community cohesion - be safe spaces in which children / young people can understand and discuss sensitive topics, including terrorism and the extremist ideas that are part of terrorist ideology, and learn how to challenge these ideas - be mindful of their existing duties to forbid political indoctrination and secure a balanced presentation of political issues
+- teach a broad and balanced curriculum which promotes spiritual, moral, cultural, mental and physical development of pupils and prepares them for the opportunities, responsibilities and experiences of life and must promote community cohesion - be safe spaces in which children / young people can understand and discuss sensitive topics, including terrorism and the extremist ideas that are part of terrorist ideology, and learn how to challenge these ideas

+• be mindful of their existing duties to forbid political indoctrination and secure a balanced presentation of political issues

 CHANNEL is a national programme which focuses on providing support at an early stage to people identified as vulnerable to being drawn into terrorism.
-Our staff understand how to identify those who may benefit from this support and how to make a referral.

-Our school works in accordance with the Prevent Duty and follows the Departmental advice for schools and childcare providers on preventing children and young people from being drawn into extremism or terrorism 'The Prevent duty' (DfE, June 2015) and the 'Revised Prevent Duty Guidance: for England and Wales' (HMG, July 2015), pages 57-76.
+Our school works in accordance with local procedures for Prevent and with other agencies, sharing information and concerns, as appropriate.

+The Prevent duty (DfE, Aug 2015) and the Revised Prevent Duty Guidance: for England and Wales' (HMG, April 19).

-12.10 Private Fostering -
+12.15 Private Fostering